zarusz/SlimMessageBus/docs/plugin_outbox.md

 - Upon bus start the `Outbox` SQL table is created (if does not exist).
 The name of the table can be adjusted via settings.

-- When a message is sent via a bus or producer maked with `.UseOutbox()` then such message will be inserted into the `Outbox` table.
+- When a message is sent via a bus or producer marked with `.UseOutbox()` then such message will be inserted into the `Outbox` table.
   It is important that message publish happens in the context of an transaction to ensure consistency.

 - When the message publication happens in the context of a consumer (or handler) of another message, the `.UseTransactionScope()`, `.UseSqlTransaction()` can be used to start a transaction.